Bio3SS/Bio3SS.github.io/announce.md

 ---
 layout: post
-title: New materials
+title: Intro assignment key
-slug: New materials
+slug: Assignment key
 ---

-* The handouts for Unit 2 are available on the [Unit 2 page](/nonlinear.html). _Please print and bring to class on Friday_.

-* The _complete_ notes for Unit 1 are available on the [Unit 1 page](/linear.html)
+* [The key from the not-for-credit assignment](/materials/intro.key.pdf) is now available.
+It makes some interesting points, and is worth 3 minutes of your time, no matter how you felt about the assignment